sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

 ## How Google OAuth Works ?

-1. **User Interaction:** The user clicks "Login with Google" and authenticates on Google's page.
+1. **User Interaction:** The user clicks "Login Using Google Account" and authenticates on Google's page.
 2. **Authorization:** Google requests permission to share specific user data.
 3. **Token Exchange:** An authorization code or token is sent to the application.
 4. **Data Fetching:** The app uses the token to retrieve user data securely.
 5. **Authentication Completion:** The app verifies data, updates the database, and starts a user session.

 ## Role of Passport in Google OAuth Integration
-Passport.js is a popular Node.js middleware that simplifies the process of implementing authentication strategies, including Google OAuth.
-With Passport, you don’t need to handle the complex details of the OAuth protocol. .
+ Passport.js Integration simplifies the process of implementing OAuth in Node.js applications.
+By using Passport.js(**popular Node.js middleware**), developers can integrate Google OAuth seamlessly, handling the authentication flow and managing user sessions with minimal effort.
+With Passport, you don’t need to handle the complex details of the OAuth protocol.

  - **Google Strategy**:
     - Passport provides a *passport-google-oauth20* strategy specifically for integrating Google OAuth 2.0.